emil14/solid/ocp.md

 # Open-closed Principle (OCP)

-Imagine we want to add new code.
-How much of the old one do we have to update?

-None is the right answer!

 > Software entities should be open for extension, but closed for modification
 >
 > Bertrand Meyer

-- _Open entity_ is a class that we can inherit, function we can compose, interface we can implement, etc. Entity we can _extend_.
-- _Closed entity_ is an entity we can extend without modifying it.
-"Closed" means "we don't have to".
+Here's what it means

+- _Entity opened for extention_ means **it's easy to extend it's behavior** where _extend behavior_ is "extend class" or "implement interface".
+- _Entity closed for modification_ means **there is no need in _modifying_ it in order to _extend its behaviour_**.

+So if it's hard to _extend_ or there's a need in _modifying_ - an Open-Closed Principle is violated.

-## Problem
+## Problems

-We cannot extend entity and we have to duplicate its code or we cannot extend it without modifying it.
+1. One cannot extend entity and code need to be duplicated.
+2. One cannot extend entity without modifying it.

 ## Example

-Suppose we have this code:
+Suppose we have this

 ```go
 func countWords() {